Use this page as context, then start the tool

 This becomes more financially real when the private lateral is owner-side, the transaction is live, or permits and restoration under driveways, sidewalks, or slabs may be involved.

-First confirm that the problem is actually on the private lateral and whether it looks isolated enough for repair.
+First confirm that the problem is actually on the private lateral, that owner-side responsibility is real, and that the defect still looks isolated enough for repair.
 Then compare repair, replacement, and if appropriate trenchless paths.

 Localized accessible lateral repairs may stay below full replacement ranges, while deeper runs, public right-of-way access, and broader deterioration push the same 'lateral repair' question much higher.